Jean O’Neil

 What challenges have you given yourself to overcome?

-What did you first piece look like?
+What did your first piece look like?

-Organic shaped sculpture with aboriginal surface design.
+Organic-shaped sculpture with aboriginal surface design.

 What ceramic superpower would you have and why?